Egypt–United Kingdom relations: Suez Crisis of 1956

-In 1956, Egyptian president Gamal Abdel Nasser nationalized the Suez canal, a vital waterway through which most of Europe's oil arrived from the Middle East.
+In 1956, Egyptian president Gamal Abdel Nasser nationalized the Suez Canal, a vital waterway through which most of Europe's oil arrived from the Middle East.
 Britain and France, in league with Israel, invaded to seize the canal and overthrow Nasser.
 The United States, led by President Dwight D. Eisenhower, strenuously objected, using diplomatic and financial pressure to force the three invaders to withdraw.
 Prime Minister Anthony Eden was humiliated and soon resigned.
 Thorpe summarized the unexpected results:

 Modern relations

 The relations also concern military business.
 Such as training, visits and access to the Commonwealth War Graves in Heliopolis and El Alamein.
 Also co-ordination over flights and Suez Canal transits for warships.

-According to the 2001 UK Census some 24,700 Egyptian-born people were present in the UK.
+According to the 2001 UK census some 24,700 Egyptian-born people were present in the UK.
 The Office for National Statistics estimates that the equivalent figure for 2009 was 27,000.

+In August 2025, Egyptian Foreign Minister Badr Abdelatty held a phone call with British National Security Adviser Jonathan Powell to discuss the arrest of an Egyptian citizen in London.
+Abdelatty instructed the Egyptian Embassy in London to contact the relevant UK authorities to clarify the conditions of the citizen's detention.

+Economic relations

 In late 2014, the Egyptian-British Chamber of Commerce (EBCC) released a report detailing the trade volume between the two countries, which increased significantly that year.
 British exports to Egypt grew by 15%, while Egyptian exports to the UK grew by over 30%.
 The UK is the largest investor into the Egyptian economy, accounting for 41.3% of total foreign direct investment.
 The New Suez Canal project and Egypt's economic recovery following three years of turmoil since the 2011 uprising are contributing factors to this achievement.

+From 1 June 2004 until 30 December 2020, trade between Egypt and the UK was governed by the Egypt–European Union Association Agreement, while the United Kingdom was a member of the European Union.
+Following the withdrawal of the United Kingdom from the European Union, the UK and Egypt signed a continuity trade agreement on 5 December 2020, based on the EU free trade agreement; the agreement entered into force on 1 January 2021.
+Trade value between Egypt and the United Kingdom was worth £4,896 million in 2022.

 Diplomatic missions

 Egypt's embassy in the United Kingdom is located at 26 South Audley Street, London W1K 1DW.

 The United Kingdom's embassy in Egypt is located at 7 Ahmed Ragheb Street, Garden City, Cairo.
 Outside Cairo, there is a British Consulate-General in Alexandria and an Honorary Consulate in Sharm el Sheik.

-The current Egyptian Ambassador to the UK is Sherif Kamel, the British Ambassador to Egypt is Gareth Bayley.
+The current Egyptian Ambassador to the UK is Sherif Kamel, the British Ambassador to Egypt is Mark Bryson-Richardson MBE.